Community Engaged Internships

 About the Internship Program

 The Community Engaged Internship Program is a paid summer internship.
-It provides opportunities for undergraduate students from historically marginalized and underserved communities to lead community-based projects that focus on environmental and resilience needs.
+It provides opportunities for undergraduate students to lead community-based projects that focus on environmental and resilience needs.

 The program is an excellent career development opportunity for students with an interest in marine science and coastal community engagement.
-The program is also part of the National Sea Grant Community Engaged Internship (CEI) Program.
+The program is also part of the National Sea Grant Network of Coastal Community Internship Programs.

-Other benefits include professional development and training opportunities, mentorship by Consortium staff, and peer discussions with other participants in CEI across the country.
+Other benefits include professional development and training opportunities, mentorship by Consortium staff, and peer discussions with other participants in the internship program across the country.

 Internship Projects